blue-luke/ckad-exercises/f.services.md

 </details>

 ### Convert the ClusterIP to NodePort for the same service and find the NodePort port.
 Hit service using Node's IP.
 Delete the service and the pod at the end.

+k edit svc NAME
+Change to NodePort
+Find node that pod is on $ k get pod -o wide
+Find the ip of that node $ k get node -o wide
+Find the port of the nodeport $ k get svc k run tmp --image=busybox --rm -it --restart=Never wget 10.128.0.10:31042

 <details><summary>show</summary>
 <p>